A Discussion with Imam Yahya Hendi, Founder of Clergy Beyond Borders

 This is ridiculous and unacceptable.
 This is bad diplomacy and bad outreach.

 The Obama administration has cut down funding on these programs.
 If you look at [Judith McHale], the new undersecretary for public diplomacy, she has yet to meet with clergy who want to do this kind of work.

 So why do you think these government officials are fearful and hesitant in engaging religious actors?

 One reason is that some people that we don’t need to cross that constitutional line.
 The other reason is, there is unfortunate mistrust between the government—the legislative branch and executive branch.
-The congress is saying you need to cut down on these programs b/c there are people lobbying that there needs to be less involvement of imams, in this case.
-That has gotten some ears on the hill, who have had hearings saying that these programs are using US tax money to preach Islam.
+The Congress is saying you need to cut down on these programs because there are people lobbying that there needs to be less involvement of imams, in this case.
+That has gotten some ears on the Hill, who have had hearings saying that these programs are using U.S. tax money to preach Islam.
 But that is not really the case.
-And the state department also gave into that pressure.
+And the State Department also gave into that pressure.
 The current administration is giving into that pressure.

 How would it be possible to engage civil society domestically and abroad without having the support of the government?

 The problem is that when you go overseas, governments will deal only with governments.
 When you go to certain countries to engage with civil groups, they say, in our political context, we cannot really interact with you without approval of our government.
 Therefore, not having the empowerment from government here will make other governments reluctant in having their own civic group interact with civil groups here.
 You don’t have that green light to be sent overseas.
 That is not even there as we speak.
 But more of that needs to happen.

 So how can we change that to make it happen?